 Janet is most well-known for her entertaining way of connecting with people, her balance of professionalism and fun, and leaving an inspirational mark everywhere she teaches.
 Other creative outlets that she's involved with that contribute to her artistic style are: Martial Arts, Fight Choreography, Photography, Sound Design, Editing, Film Production, Comedy, Improv and Acting.

 In spare time...

-(or anytime really) She loves (loved) annoying her chihuahua named Sushi (RIP our Angel as of 4/6/17), rocking out at concerts, comedy shows, exploring things off the beaten path, getting lost in new cities, studying branding techniques, hotels, experimenting with vegan cooking, grocery stores, DIY home decor, geeking out on the latest technology, teaching herself new skills and writing catchy commercial jingles with her boyfriend on car rides, that are actually quite awesome (the jingles AND the car rides).
+(or anytime really) She loves (loved) annoying her chihuahua named Sushi (RIP our Angel as of 4/6/17), rocking out at concerts, comedy shows, exploring things off the beaten path, getting lost in new cities, studying branding techniques, hotels, reading, cooking, grocery stores, DIY home decor, camping, glamping, geeking out on the latest technology, teaching herself new skills and writing catchy commercial jingles with her boyfriend on car rides, that are actually quite awesome (the jingles and the car rides).